AHartTN/Hartonomous-Sandbox/docs/ARCHITECTURE.md

 **Hartonomous is a database-first autonomous AI platform that executes the entire AI loop inside SQL Server 2025.** The database is not passive storage—it is the active runtime, intelligence layer, and OODA loop engine.

-**Key Architectural Principle**: SQL Server owns the schema, logic, and intelligence. .NET 10 services are thin orchestration layers that expose external interfaces (REST API, admin portal) and sync provenance to Neo4j for regulatory compliance.
+**Key Architectural Principle**: SQL Server IS the AI runtime.
+All intelligence, logic, and inference execute in-process via T-SQL stored procedures and CLR assemblies. .NET 10 services are optional thin management layers that expose external interfaces (REST API, admin portal) and sync provenance to Neo4j for regulatory compliance. **The database can operate autonomously without any external services running.**

 **Core Capabilities**:
 - **In-Database AI**: CLR functions provide CPU SIMD-accelerated vector operations and transformer inference